Sports Medicine Fellowship

 The following conferences are paid for fellows to attend annually:

-• OHSU AMSSM Sports Ultrasound Course – fellows are used as faculty for the first day of the course then as attendees for a 4-day course we host at our institution in collaboration with AMSSM.
+• OHSU AMSSM Sports Ultrasound Course – fellows teach as faculty for the first day of the course then can attend the rest of the 4-day course

-Applicants must have completed a Family Medicine, Internal Medicine, Pediatric, or Emergency Medicine residency program prior to fellowship.
-At this time we do not accept residents from Physical Medicine and Rehabilitation programs.
+Applicants must complete a Family Medicine, Internal Medicine, Internal Medicine/Pediatrics, or Emergency Medicine residency program prior to joining the fellowship.
+At this time, we do not accept residents from Physical Medicine and Rehabilitation programs.
 Applicants must also be able to obtain an Oregon Medical License.
 Applications will be accepted through the Electronic Residency Application Service (ERAS).
 Once all application materials are received, chosen applicants will be contacted about interviewing process and dates.

 Our fellowship participates in the National Resident Matching Program (NRMP) Specialty Match process.
 Applicants must register with the NRMP.
-There are deadlines and a registration fee.
-Please visit nrmp.org for more information.
+Please note the deadlines and registration fees.
+Visit the National Resident Matching Program for more information.

 • Medical Diploma